 Three years passed...

-Our church small group prayed fervently for me on ideas for a home business, so that we could continue to do what we felt led to, home school our younger kids while affording college for our older kids.
+Our church small group was still praying hard that I'd find a home business, and that we could continue to do what we felt led to—home school our younger kids and but rein in college debt for our older kids.
 I had even begun the process of enrolling to pursue a health care degree.

 For Joe and me, it was answer to prayer.
 Deanne, who had years of experience in the labradoodle breeding world, said, “We want to transition into breeding goldendoodles, but we need a partner.”
 Tim had developed a passion to take this to a higher level—understanding and implementing the best in health, genetics, hypoallergenic traits, and beauty.
 Deanne had been our family pediatrician and, for health reasons, could no longer physically practice.
-Her love of and experience with dogs, coupled with her medical expertise, perfectly leant itself to helping Tim with his endeavors, but they wanted partners to share in the venture.
+Her love of and experience with dogs, coupled with her medical expertise, perfectly leant itself to helping Tim with his endeavors.
+But they wanted partners to share in the venture.
 God had so precisely put us together in that perfect timing that only He can do.
-Of course, my first response was, “Yes, but you will have to navigate the dog-eat-dog world of breeders out there!”
+Of course, my first response was, “Yes!!
+But good luck navigating the tough world of breeders out there, because I can't.”

 Then, it all came together!